 It all began with a master thesis at MSLS.
-That initial spark led to four years of collaboration, exploring
+That initial spark led to four years of collaboration,

-just nervous-system informed facilitation, but also how caring for the nervous system can foster more
+not just nervous-system informed facilitation, but also how caring for the nervous system can foster more

 regenerative ways of working together, and ultimately, of moving through life in a more regenerative way.